Gross Domestic Product (GDP)

 Subsectors include:

-GDP is a monetary measure — output is measured by summing the prices of all final products and services produced within the United States.
-Only final goods and services are counted, to avoid multiple counting, since their prices cover the cost of all intermediate products and services used to produce the final output.
+GDP is a monetary measure: output is measured by summing the prices of all final products and services produced within the United States.
+Only final goods and services are counted, to avoid multiple counting since their prices cover the cost of all intermediate products and services used to produce the final output.
 Another way to calculate GDP is to measure the value added to each product or service at each stage of its production.

-GDP excludes nonproduction transactions: public transfer payments, such as Social Security, private transfer payments, such as gifts, and financial market transactions, since securities represent either ownership, such as with stocks, or they represent loans, such as bonds.
-Financial securities do not represent real production, but simply represent the means to finance production.
+GDP excludes nonproduction transactions: public transfer payments, such as Social Security; private transfer payments, such as gifts; and financial market transactions since securities represent either ownership, such as with stocks, or they represent loans, such as bonds.
+Financial securities do not represent real production but simply represent the means to finance production.
 Likewise, secondhand sales are excluded because no production is involved except for the sales service.
 For instance, goods sold in a consignment shop would not be part of the GDP, but the services provided by the consignment shop would be included.

 Because GDP measures output in terms of prices, the buyer pays the price and the seller receives it.
 Therefore, GDP can be measured by using either the expenditures approach, which sums the amount paid for final goods and services, or the income approach, which measures the income received for producing products and services.
+Both approaches should nearly equal.

 Determining GDP Using the Expenditures Approach

 Since everything produced by the economy is purchased, one method of measuring GDP is by measuring total expenditures.
 Expenditures can be divided into 4 major categories: personal consumption expenditures, gross private domestic investment, government purchases, and net exports.
-Personal consumption expenditures includes purchases for durable consumer goods, which are goods with an expected lifetime exceeding 1 year, such as automobiles, household appliances, and electronic equipment; nondurable consumer goods are goods with an expected lifetime of 1 year or less, such as food and toiletries, and consumer expenditures for services, such as for doctors, dentists, and lawyers.
+Personal consumption expenditures include purchases for durable consumer goods, which are goods with an expected lifetime exceeding 1 year, such as automobiles, household appliances, and electronic equipment; nondurable consumer goods are goods with an expected lifetime of 1 year or less, such as food and toiletries, and consumer expenditures for services, such as for doctors, dentists, and lawyers.

 Net Investment = Gross Investment − Depreciation